TekkenOverlay/TekkenOverlay/README.md

 Another reason you can get this error is because of VC++ Redistributables installed on your machine.
 Install VC++ Redistributables 2015-2019 from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 This should fix the `Injecting DLL...
 FAIL!` error.

-### Rendering scale issue
+### Not working overlay

-If you are experiencing strange looking overlay, check that your rendering scale is set to 100.
+If framedata and/or hitboxes don't show up but game information and throw counter work, check that your rendering scale is set to 100.
-- Tekken 7 Main menu -> Settings -> Graphics Settings -> Rendering Scale -> Set to 100
+Tekken 7 Main menu -> Settings -> Graphics Settings -> Rendering Scale -> Set to 100

 Donate
 ------